yorikvanhavre/FreeCAD-manual/installing.md

 maintainers, who are then responsible for packaging FreeCAD for their specific distribution.
 As a result, on Linux, you can usually install FreeCAD right from the software manager application.

-The official FreeCAD download page fro Windows and Mac OS is https://github.com/FreeCAD/FreeCAD/releases
+The official FreeCAD download page for Windows and Mac OS is https://github.com/FreeCAD/FreeCAD/releases

 **FreeCAD versions**